 Andrew Schneider is an OBIE award-winning, Drama Desk nominated performer, writer, and interactive-electronics artist creating original works for theater, video, and installation since 2003.
 Based in Brooklyn, New York, Schneider creates and performs original performance works, builds interactive electronic art works and installations, and was a Wooster Group company member (video/performer) from 2007-2014.

-Rooted at the intersection of performance and technology, Schneider’s work asserts that the phenomenological impact of art is no different from any other category of lived experience.
+Rooted at the intersection of performance and technology, Schneider’s work suggests that the phenomenological impact of art is no different from any other category of lived experience.
 “We live in an increasingly synthetic world of our own making.
 In the name of more and faster connection, we are animals that have separated ourselves the actual world around us.
 The work I make is highly technical, but It is not about the technology.
 I am more interested in the application of the technology and how it can bring us closer together, shake us from the synthetic, and offer a genuine experience to every audience member’s consciousness, rather than just watching something “over there”.
 I am interested in how curating meaningful time-based experiences can lead to more meaningful human-to-human interaction.
 If theater at its core is humans telling stories about ourselves to each other, then I hope it is in the service of getting better at being human.
 This is why I make the work that I make.
 This is also how I try to make the work that I make – with an incredible team of value-aligned recurring collaborators who are interested not just in the work of making experience, but in a vigorous interrogation of what power structures exist in the rooms in which we make and how to systemically try to make change in inequitable systems.”

 Andrew’s original performance work in NYC includes NERVOUS/SYSTEM (2018 – BAM Next Wave Festival) AFTER (2018 – Under the Radar Festival, The Public Theater) YOUARENOWHERE (2015 OBIE award – The Invisible Dog, 2016 Drama Desk nom – 3LD); DANCE/FIELD (2014 – Dance Roulette), TIDAL (2013 – River to River festival); and WOW+FLUTTER (2010 – The Chocolate Factory Theater) among others.